 People with a Medicare Advantage plan may wish to contact their insurance provider for a list of in-network healthcare professionals and clarification on their level of acupuncture coverage.

-Acupuncture is a traditional Chinese medicine practice that people have used for thousands of years to relieve pain and promote wellness.
-To perform acupuncture, a professional applies needles to specific areas on the body as a means of inducing energy flow and relieving pain.
+Acupuncture is a traditional Chinese medicine practice that practitioners have used for thousands of years to relieve pain and promote wellness.
+To perform the technique, a trained professional applies tiny needles to specific areas of the body to induce energy flow and relieve pain.

-This process can trigger the release of pain-relieving chemicals that occur naturally in the body, according to an article in The Journal of Alternative and Complementary Medicine.
-Imaging studies of people’s brains when they receive acupuncture also found that acupuncture helps “quiet down” overactive pain sensors.
+This process can trigger the release of pain-relieving chemicals that occur naturally in the body.
+Imaging studies of people’s brains when they receive acupuncture have found that the method helps “quiet down” overactive pain sensors.

-The effects of acupuncture on chronic pain can be long lasting, according to an article in the journal Pain.
-In a review of 29 clinical trials involving people with headache or pain in the lower back, neck, shoulder, or knee, an estimated 90% of the 17,922 participants reported that pain relief lasted at least 12 months after their acupuncture treatments.
+The effects of acupuncture on chronic pain can be long lasting.
+In a review of 29 clinical trials involving people with headaches or pain in the lower back, neck, shoulder, or knee, an estimated

-In addition, acupuncture does not usually cause significant side effects.
-The most common adverse effects are pain and bleeding at the needle insertion site.
+In addition, the technique does not usually cause significant side effects, the most common being pain and bleeding at the needle insertion site.

 Acupuncture professionals use acupuncture to treat a variety of medical conditions.
-The authors of a 2019 article in The Journal of Alternative and Complementary Medicine estimated that 37,000 licensed acupuncturists currently practice in the United States.
+The authors of a 2019 article estimated that around 37,000 licensed acupuncturists currently practice in the United States.

 According to the American Academy of Medical Acupuncture, acupuncture can help relieve symptoms of the following conditions:

-Although practitioners may use acupuncture to treat other conditions, Medicare will only cover its use in the treatment of lower back pain.
+However, there is not a significant body of research to support acupuncture as an effective treatment for many of these conditions.
+Although practitioners may use the technique to treat other conditions, Medicare will only cover its use to treat lower back pain.

 Medicare does not cover some services to treat back pain, such as massage therapy.
-However, Medicare does cover some services that address back pain, including the following:
+However, it does cover some services that address back pain, including the below.